stoerr/CoDeveloperGPTengine/src/site/markdown/functionality.md

 - **Search Files**: to search for Strings in files, you can use the 'grepFiles' operation.
 In ChatGPT, you could ask to search for files with a file name pattern and containing a string or pattern.

-- **Execute Action**: To execute a shell script with given content as standard input, you can use the `executeAction` operation.
+- **Execute External Action**: To execute a shell script with given content as standard input, you can use the `executeExternalAction` operation.
 In ChatGPT, you would ask the AI to execute a specific action, and it would send a request to the plugin to perform this operation.
 The shell script should be located at `.cgptfmgr/{actionName}.sh`, where `{actionName}` is a parameter provided in the query string.
 The content is passed as standard input to the shell script.
 Some examples